(The Cosmic Microwave Background sound is heard for a few seconds before fading out.)

 Today’s drugs are mere psychotropic enhancers with no secondary or withdrawal effects, and only for medicinal purposes.
 Depressants such as alcohol aren’t available almost anywhere, though once I drank a dose of sixty-five milliliters of distilled wine at a pharmacy.
 For a couple of minutes, it felt like dying; then I felt depressed, a mix of dark thoughts and apathy.
 But then, I got bolder, as if death didn’t matter anymore; as if I’d been reborn from the ashes of my previous, petty self.
 Now I understand why it is so addictive.
-I yearned for more life to be poured in my mouth; to be engulfed by it.
+I yearned for more of this life elixir to be poured in my mouth; to be engulfed by it.
 But the pharmacist had emphatically advised me against it, so I let my thirst for life die and my body go limp.
-I actually had to lie down and snooze off for a quarter of an hour.
+I had to lie down and snooze off for a quarter of an hour.
 Such grandiose experience denied to our generation.
 I understand the risks, but don’t we all die after all?
-Milena said once that talks of death are dead-end, pun intended.
-She’s like a gleeful flower and I feel like mud at her feet, gradually sapping her nutrients.
-I put all my effort on turning off this darkness of mine while I’m with her, but I wish that, like a swamp orchid, she could thrive in the swampness of my soul.
-I wish to bridge the abyss between us, and therefore a poem, the tool of those who are about to die.
+Milena said once that talks of death are a dead end, pun intended.
+She’s like a gleeful flower and I feel like evil mud at her feet, gradually sapping her nutrients.
+I put all my effort into turning off this darkness of mine while I’m with her, but I wish that, like a swamp orchid, she could thrive in the swampness of my soul.
+I wish to bridge the abyss between us, and therefore I wrote a poem, the tool of those who are about to die.

 …And what’s a verse but a complaint of the soul?

 And a poem but a graceful deaf scream?